 ACKNOWLEDGEMENTS

 Research at Mt.
 Desert Island was conducted under permit ACAD-2020-SCI-0014 from the U.S. Department of Interior granted to Jeff Licht.
 Mike Day, PhD, suggested topics for study and located some of the sites for the study.
 Cartographer Jill Phelps Kern created geospatial figures.
 Remote sensing devices were supplied by Tora Johnson, PhD.
 Field sampling was assisted by Mimi Licht and Laura Brumleve.
 Site measurements were greatly facilitated by staff at National Park Service, Mt.
 Desert Island, Bar Harbor, ME.
-Our thanks to several anonymous reviewers prior to submission.
+Our thanks to several anonymous reviewers.

 ORCID